nathan-barry/nathan.rs/content/posts/research-log.md

 Each of these variants suffer from a different amount of decreased convergence performance, and I have a hunch that parameter drift might be an important metric correlated with this.

-I have more ideas, but these are two good ones I will start investigating.
+I have more ideas, but these are two good ones I find compelling.